Who We Are

 - Our publications and resources for tenants are available on our Resources page.
 We have recently produced online and PDF versions of the Tenant Survival Manual and Guide to Tenant Rights in 12 languages!
 Both are Funded by the Law Foundation of Ontario.

 - Our Outreach & Organizing Team offers a wide variety of workshops on tenant rights, above guideline rent increases and maintenance

-- The Outreach & Organizing Team assists tenant groups challenging Above Guideline Rent Increases (AGI) and conversions and demolitions
+- The Outreach & Organizing Team assists tenant groups challenging Above Guideline Rent Increases (AGI), maintenance and conversions and demolitions

-- Organizers are available to meet with the Tenants in your building, and can help you form a Tenants' Association
+- Our Tenant Association Organizers are available to meet with the Tenants in your building and can help you form a Tenants' Association

 - Our Board of Directors runs advocacy activities of the FMTA.
-They meet with government at all levels to improve tenants' rights: Residential Tenancies Act (RTA), fair tax laws, and the enforcement of municipal standards
+They meet with government at all levels to improve tenants' rights: Residential Tenancies Act (RTA), fair laws, and the enforcement of municipal standards

-- We inform the media about tenants' perspectives on issues
+- We also inform the media about tenants' perspectives on issues and needs